On the knot Floer filtration of the concordance group: Introduction

 The results of \cite{Homsmooth} defined various numerical concordance invariants associated to $\CFKi(K)$ that, in a sense, are a refinement of the Ozsv\'ath-Szab\'o $\tau$ invariant \cite{OS4ball}.
 This paper studies such invariants in more depth, giving a better understanding of the relationship between these invariants and the structure of the concordance group.

-\textbf{Organization.} We begin in Section \ref{sec:background} with the necessary background on knot Floer homology, totally ordered groups, and $L$-space knots, including definitions of the invariant $\varepsilon$ and the group $\cF$.
+\begin{org} We begin in Section \ref{sec:background} with the necessary background on knot Floer homology, totally ordered groups, and $L$-space knots, including definitions of the invariant $\varepsilon$ and the group $\cF$.
 We proceed to prove algebraic results about $\cF$ (Sections \ref{sec:tensor} and \ref{sec:ordering}) and the existence of a certain family of elements in $\cF$ (Section \ref{sec:floer}) through direct computation.
 In Section \ref{sec:archimedean}, we find knots that allow us to apply our preceding lemmas to understand the order type of $\cF$, which leads to the proof of Theorem \ref{thm:ordertype}.
-We work with coefficients in $\F = \Z/2\Z$ throughout.
+We work with coefficients in $\F = \Z/2\Z$ throughout. \end{org}

-\textbf{Acknowledgements.} The ideas for this paper began during the Summer 2011 Topology REU at Columbia University.
+\begin{ack} The ideas for this paper began during the Summer 2011 Topology REU at Columbia University, which was partially funded by NSF grant DMS-0739392.
+The second author was partially supported by NSF grant DMS-1307879.
 The authors would like to thank the other participants in the group, Vivian Josie Bailey and Chun Ye, for their interest in the project, and the organizers of the program for providing the opportunity to work together.
+The authors would also like to thank the referee for many helpful suggestions. \end{ack}